matthias-baer/postfix/README.md

 to get realistic data for the arguments of that function/method.
 In order to quickly get a first test coverage with realistic input and output data, we will use `postfix` to create test fixtures.
-Annotate the function or method for which you create a fixture with the decorator `postfix.create_fixture` (see `example/state2`) and run your code.
+Annotate the function or method for which you create a fixture with the decorator `postfix.create_function_fixture` or `postfix.create_method_fixture`, respectively
+(see `example/state2`), and run your code.
 Remove the decorators from the production code, move the dumped fixture files to your newly created test suite directory and use them to write tests (see `examples/state_3`).